faastjs/faast.js/README.md

 }
 ```

-If Faast.js cannot find the role name specified, it will revert back to dynamically creating a role for you.
+If Faast.js cannot find the role name specified, it will revert back to
+dynamically creating a role for you.

-If you want to have dynamically created role with custom permissions, specify the `PolicyArn` option.
-Faast.js will attach this policy to the role it dynamically creates.
+If you want to have dynamically created role with custom permissions, specify
+the `PolicyArn` option.
+Faast.js will attach this policy to the role it
+dynamically creates.

 # Google Cloud Notes

 ## Node version

 Google Cloud Functions only supports node 6.11.5 at the moment (as of 6/2016).
-If your code uses any Node APIs that were introduced after this version, it will fail when run on Google Cloud.
-This can happen, for example, if your TypeScript target uses features introduced in later node/V8 versions than 6.11.5.
-Though not strictly required, it can be helpful to synchronize the node version on your local machine with the remote cloud, which can be accomplished by adding the following to your `package.json`:
+If your code uses any Node APIs that were introduced after this version, it will
+fail when run on Google Cloud.
+This can happen, for example, if your TypeScript
+target uses features introduced in later node/V8 versions than 6.11.5.
+Though
+not strictly required, it can be helpful to synchronize the node version on your
+local machine with the cloud provider version, which can be accomplished by
+adding the following to your `package.json`:

 ```json
 "engines": {